How Long Can A Queen Bee Live In A Cage (What Should Do?)

 When To Release The Queen From The Cage?

-The caged queen should be released within 7 days.
-If you kept her in a cage for a long time she will become weak.
+The caged queen should be released within 7 to 10 days.
+If you keep her in a cage for a long time she will become weak.
 So, she should be introduced to the colony at least within 7 to 10 days after she is caged.

-Usually, queen bees came in a small plastic cage with a candy plug.
+Usually, queen bees came in a small plastic cage with a candy plug and some attendants.
 The candy plug is to feed her while she is kept in the cage.
 But as soon as the candy is over she requires food.
+Also, attendants will die within a few days.

 If she doesn’t get food for 12 hours she probably gonna die.
-Also, the queen will become weaker if she doesn’t get food and care from the worker bees.
+Also, the queen will become weaker if she doesn’t get food and care from the attendant’s bees.

 The recovery process of a weak queen takes a long time.
 Also, there is no guarantee that she will be strong again.
-So, a caged queen should be introduced as soon as possible she arrived.
+So, a caged queen should be introduced as soon as possible when she arrives.
+Don’t keep her in the cage for more than a week or two.

 How Long Does It Take For Bees To Release Queen From Cage?